WiseVoter/wisevoter/analysis-app/docs/us-election-fraud-in-numbers.md

   ]
 })
 ```
-## Reference
-- Brennan Center for Justice.
-"The Truth About Voter Fraud"

 # Government Accountability Office (GAO) Report
 The GAO reviewed elections and found negligible evidence of in-person voter fraud.

 Findings: Out of millions of votes cast, only a handful of fraudulent cases were prosecuted.